Can Cats Eat Pine Nuts? Potential Health Benefits & Risks

 Conclusion

-If your cat has a few pine nuts here and there, it’s no big deal.
-It’s only if they overindulge that you risk running into problems, most likely stomach issues.
-But eating too many pine nuts too often could lead to further issues such as obesity or pancreatitis.
+If your cat manages to steal a pine nut, it’s no big deal.
+However, you should not offer them to your cat looking for health benefits.
+If they overindulge, you risk running into problems, most likely gastrointestinal issues.
+Furthermore, eating too many pine nuts too often could lead to further issues, such as obesity or gut problems.
 And, nuts, in general, can be iffy to give your feline friends due to the risk of choking or internal obstruction.
-As long as you’re careful how much you give them and when they eat them, your pet should be perfectly safe.
+There are many vet-approved cat treats out there if you want to indulge your cat from time to time.